0. Introduction

 The reason that this loop occurs is because we (retract

-Rule.
-This triggers the pattern (not (word ?))
+triggers the pattern (not (word ?)) in the

 This example is a little more complex, but it provides a good example of a way in which you can "validate" user input.
 This is not the only way, mind you.
 It is, however, a good example of how the "main loop" of a program can be made using only Rules and Facts.